BillJr99/Ursinus-CS173/_pages/Modules/r/exercise-r.md

 info:
   points: 0
-  instructions: "Modify the R.java file to print Hello World to yourself, without any punctuation or additional output."
+  instructions: "Use the terminal below to print Hello World to yourself, without any punctuation."
   goals:
     - To write a program using the R programming language